thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 Estimated cost 42$ EC2 + 8$ EBS GP3 100GB = 50$/mo

 CPU 98% - *THIS IS NOT A PRODUCTION CASE*!
+Check the Thingsboard performance with [Kafka](#m6alarge-2-vcpus-amd-epyc-3rd-8-gib-ebs-gp3--kafka) on the same m6a.large instance.

 ```bash
 docker run -it --rm --network host --name tb-perf-test \